 The brain is unquestionably the most complex organ of the human body.
 It is also the most important ...

-Are we "once-saved, always-saved"?
+Are we 'once-saved, always-saved'?
 Once God grants us His grace, are we assured eternal life?
-Richard Ritenbaugh exposes the fallacies of this Protestant doctrine of "eternal security."
+The fallacies of the doctrine of 'eternal security' are exposed.

 We know the holy days typify the steps in God's plan.
 What happens between Pentecost and Trumpets, the long summer months?
 John Ritenbaugh expounds on the subject of sanctification.

 John Ritenbaugh focuses upon Paul's motivation for his letter to the Philippians, both appealing for unity and offering encouragement, reminding them that their relationship with one another was through Christ.
 Unity could only be maintained if they prayed. . .

 In this Feast of Trumpets message, John Ritenbaugh reiterates that salvation is not a one time event, but a continuous process analogous to the birth process—not just immunity from death, but a total dramatic transformation of our nature into a total. . .